MOMIN5/LearningPython/README.md

 # LearningPython

-So i decided to take Computer Science in my school, so im learning python.Its a pretty cool language and i will be posting here everything i have to make or i decided to make.
+So i decided to take Computer Science in my school, and Im learning python.
+Its a pretty cool language and I will be posting here everything I have to make or i decided to make.

-The main purpose is to keep a track of what Im learning and look back at it afterwards
+The main purpose is to keep a track of what Im learning and look back at it afterwards and also help other people along the way

 **Feel free to follow along**